Accommodation in Gonder at a glance

 Discover More of Gondar

-Known for its remarkable collection of crumbling castles, fortifications and 17th century churches, it’s only right that “Gonder” is often referred to as the “Camelot of …
+Known for its remarkable collection of crumbling castles, fortifications and 17th century churches, Gonder is often referred to as the “Camelot of Africa”.
+This small city in …

 Once the epicentre of Ethiopian politics and power, the crumbled ruins of the Royal Enclosure - also known as ‘Fasil Ghebbi’ - are all that remain of a bygone era.
 An ancient …